 For many years, domestic and foreign newspapers were collected heavily in various formats including print, microfiche, and microfilm.
 Current editions were collected in print and housed in the Newspaper Reading Room at Sterling Memorial Library, as well as in various reading rooms and subject libraries.
-Due to the availability of electronic access in the mid-2000s, most print subscriptions were canceled except for local titles, and major national US and foreign newspapers.
+Due to electronic availability in the mid-2000s, most print subscriptions were canceled except for local titles and major national US and foreign newspapers.
 Print subscriptions to ethnic US and foreign newspapers persisted until approximately 2013 and these included a wide range of languages, countries, and world regions.
 Many of these foreign newspapers and respective backfiles were sent to the Center for Research Libraries (CRL) where they were microfilmed or digitized through the collaborative Area Materials Projects (AMP).
 The Library may have incomplete runs of titles because of the sheer number of newspapers available, their unique publishing cycle, and the varying formats collected over time.

 Departments/disciplines/programs/subject areas supported

-Newspapers are highly interdisciplinary.
+News sources are highly interdisciplinary.
 They support departments and programs throughout the University.

 The Library provides access to current newspapers in aggregated databases and through individual digital subscriptions.
 Some current foreign language newspapers are also collected in microfilm.
 There are very few print subscriptions to current newspapers.
 Print subscriptions are only considered when there is no electronic format or the electronic is not a viable one for the Library.
 Historical archives in digital and microfilm format are acquired as subscriptions and one-time purchases.
 All collecting supports instruction and faculty and student research.